ILLINOIS HAS SOME OF THE TOUGHEST DUI LAWS IN THE COUNTRY

 Illinois prohibits driving with a .08 percent BAC or above.
 When you drink and drive in Illinois, you risk your freedom, finances, and your future.

 A DUI HAS TWO SEPARATE AND DISTINCT COMPONENTS:

-1. Criminal - Guilt or Innocense of DUI offense
+1. Criminal - Guilt or Innocence of DUI offense

-Guilt (or innocence) in any case is determined by a judge, jury or by negotiation of the parties (with court approval).
+Guilt (or innocence) in any case is determined by a judge, jury, or by negotiation of the parties (with court approval).
 Penalties for DUI in Illinois vary depending on the circumstances of the arrest and conviction.
-These circumstances may include the driver’s age, the driver’s BAC level, whether the driver was transporting a child under age 16, and whether the driver has previous DUI convictions.
+These circumstances may include the driver’s age, the driver’s BAC level, whether the driver was transporting a child under age 16, whether there was an accident, and whether the driver has previous DUI convictions.

-If you are under 21 years of age in Illinois there is a "Zero" tolerance for alcohol and driving.
-If you are convicted of a DUI, the first offense will result in a minimum 1 year suspension of your drivers license.
+Further, if you are under 21 years of age in Illinois there is a "Zero" tolerance for alcohol and driving.
+If you are convicted for DUI, the first offense will result in a minimum 1-year suspension of your driver's license.
 In addition, you may be imprisoned for up to one year and fined up to $2,500.